 The Onion Router (TOR), a free worldwide network run by volunteers, allows its users to access the internet anonymously by obfuscating their connection.
 The Onion Router enables the proliferation of cybercrime such as illegal markets and pedophilia rings; however, in an age of increased internet censorship, data mining, and surveillance, these systems also grant users with increased security, privacy, and freedom especially in cases of state oppression.
 The Onion Router is not without its drawbacks; TOR's network can exhibit poor performance, reliability, and has the potential to be blocked.
 The advent of cloud computing, which has the ability to solve TOR's shortcomings, allows for on-demand provisioning of massive computing performance and connectivity.
-A cloud-based Onion Router (COR) will offer better performance, connectivity, and deter censorship.
 How can the security of the TOR network be strengthened by the use of cloud technologies, for the purpose of protecting the privacy of users on the Internet and promoting Internet freedom?
 Current research on this topic shows that a cloud-based onion router network is feasible, but has left the tradeoffs of cloud computing configurations for future research.
-The purpose of this technical report is to examine the tradeoffs of network topology, instance purchasing options, instance family types, typical applications on TOR and their required bandwidth. and regions and availability zones.
-We aim to prescribe the most optimal configuration based on latency, throughput, monetary cost per user, usability, and of course the preservation of security from local and global network adversaries.
+The purpose of this technical report is to examine the tradeoffs in the context of onion routing in the cloud and prescribe a recommendation for the optimal configuration.
+The target metrics will likely include latency, throughput, monetary cost per user, usability, and of course, the preservation of security from local and global network adversaries.